 IT graduates lack the key skills necessary to function in today’s customer oriented labour market.

-IT 35
+Alternatively, it may be that IT graduates, for whatever reason, simply choose not to work in IT (see para 35 onwards).

 27. We wish to look at whether HE institutions should or could provide graduates with the skills and experience to be able to work on the latest IT application or software language.
 Many would argue that the role of HE is to provide the platform on which these skills can be developed through working life.
 It is the job of employers to provide these seemingly more job-specific skills.
 On the other hand in an industry as fast-moving as IT, employers only see individuals as employable if they have these up-to-date skills.
 This is why industry-standard (proprietary) software qualifications (e.g. Microsoft and Novell) are so popular.
+We believe HE could explore the extent to which the use of proprietary software for illustrative and other learning purposes can be aligned with and support employers’ short term needs, without compromising course objectives or academic values.
+The more widespread use of collaborative ventures between HE and IT suppliers might also be explored to assure access to the latest equipment and practices.

 28. There appears to be no general agreement between HE institutions delivering courses in electronics, computer science and/or information systems, and employers over the necessary attributes of new graduates.
-We have commissioned work to identify best practice in this area and we will be making specific proposals for action in our final report. sU
+We have commissioned work to identify best practice in this area and we will be making specific proposals for action in our final report.
+We believe HE should collaborate with employer and professional bodies to ensure that undergraduates and HE staff understand the importance attached by employers to generic skills attainment.
+We believe Universities should use their constructive relationships with employers to inform curriculum renewal.

 29. The AISS Industry/University Interface project is seeking to encourage greater employer involvement in IT course content.
 We believe employers could take a more prominent and active role in accrediting courses run by professional institutions.
 BCS and IEE find it difficult to get industry involvement in this.
 Employers should also be involved in the current QAA process which is looking at University course content.

-30. Higher E
+30. Higher Education institutions also need to maintain effective links amongst themselves.
+Many Computer Science departments already have such links.
+We will be considering whether there might be a need to spread best practice and support local links with a national employer/education and training provider forum operating through or in collaboration with the relevant NTOs.

-Issue: How to simplify the present plethora of IT qualifications degree level and ensure they are aligned with the relevant occupational standards.
+Issue: How to simplify the present plethora of IT qualifications other than degree level and ensure they are aligned with the relevant occupational standards.

 31. The First Report for the National Skills Task Force noted that course and qualification structures can constrain participation in learning.
 We have heard reports that potential learners and employers are confused by the myriad of qualifications available in IT.
 There are over 100 Awarding Bodies currently offering IT qualifications.
 In total there are estimated to be some 800 IT qualifications which fall within the remit of the Qualifications and Curriculum Authority – i.e. below HE level.
 This system needs simplification to ensure that learners and employers understand what IT qualifications are certifying.
 We also need to ensure that courses offered enable employers and individuals to pursue the skills they need.